[asterisk-users] PJSIP ports, multiple IP addresses and wrong owner

 > information, and it looks like we're still doing that here.

-> assign semantic meaning to the IP address in the owner line, as the
+> the IP address in the owner field, then they are taking a rather

 Thank you very much,